Pydes-boop/SurveyVisualization/README.md

 ## Different Approach
 If you are considering to visualize your data in a similar fashion to mine, you should really consider this [blogpost](https://medium.com/orikami-blog/behind-the-screens-likert-scale-visualization-368557ad72d1) as a potential alternative for your visualization.

+## Further Reading
+This project uses both MatplotLib and Seaborn, but matplotlib is definitly more powerful especially with our subgraphs.
+If you want to get into this further or have some weirder data you want to represent (like 3d Data) you should read more about matplotlib, like in this [article](https://towardsdatascience.com/seaborn-can-do-the-job-then-why-matplotlib-dac8d2d24a5f)